strengthandwill/strengthandwill.github.io/README.md

 ## Welcome!
-Hello, thank you for visiting my GitHub repo page, you can also visit my professional site at [www.pohkahkong.com](http://www.pohkahkong.com):)
+Hello, thank you for visiting my GitHub repo page.

+You can visit my professional site at [www.pohkahkong.com](http://www.pohkahkong.com).

+You can also email me at kahkong87mail@gmail.com.

+Thank you!:)